ETS-ReactNative5/455-project/README.md

 - This project is continuing under private development.
 - This project is currently paused while we explore alternatives to React Native due to the weakness of JavaScript.
+- A TypeScript React Native solution may be pursued this summer, but without relying on Expo and building locally.